 Railway MCP Server

-Railway’s official MCP server connects AI assistants to the full Railway deployment lifecycle.
+Railway’s official MCP server connects AI assistants to the full Railway deployment lifecycle — and now ships a hosted remote MCP at mcp.railway.com.
 Railway positions itself as “stateful, serverful, pay-per-use infrastructure” — ideal for backend services, databases, and always-on processes.

 Heroku MCP Server

-Heroku’s official MCP server is the only deployment platform with native Salesforce Agentforce integration.
+Heroku’s official MCP server is the only deployment platform with native Salesforce Agentforce integration — now available as a remote MCP server at mcp.heroku.com.
 The server wraps the Heroku CLI, providing platform management through AI assistants.

-Why it matters: Heroku’s Salesforce integration is unique in the deployment MCP space.
-For enterprise teams already in the Salesforce ecosystem, this is the natural deployment MCP choice.
-Review Apps integration means every PR can spin up a disposable test environment — and with the MCP server, an AI agent can manage the full PR → Review App → Production pipeline.
+Why it matters: Heroku’s Salesforce integration remains unique in the deployment MCP space.
+Review Apps integration means every PR can spin up a disposable test environment managed by an AI agent through the full PR → Review App → Production pipeline.

 DigitalOcean MCP Server

-- App Platform — deploy and manage applications
+• App Platform — deploy and manage applications (supports native remote MCP hosting with HTTP response streaming)

-Why it matters: DigitalOcean’s blend of simplicity and infrastructure depth makes their MCP server a one-stop shop for teams that run on DO.
-Unlike pure PaaS servers (Railway, Render), the DigitalOcean MCP covers both app deployment and underlying infrastructure — Droplets, networking, storage, and managed databases.
+Why it matters: DigitalOcean’s blend of simplicity and infrastructure depth makes their MCP server a one-stop shop for teams on DO.
+The GenAI/custom model management additions in May 2026 reflect DO’s push into AI infrastructure — unusual for a deployment platform MCP server.

 DeployHQ MCP Server